temporalio/documentation/docs/typescript/logging.md

 - Sink functions don't return promises.
 - Sink calls are not recorded in Workflow histories (no timeouts or retries).
 - Sink functions are run on the same Worker that runs the Workflow they are called from.

+If you need code to run on every activity invocation, you may also write [Interceptors](/docs/typescript/interceptors) that hands off errors to a Sink.
+Please contact us if you are exploring this pattern as we are still working on the interaction.

 </details>